eliezerjg/eliezerjg/README.md

 ## About
 Currently working with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.

-##Cool
+## Cool
-Currently building a entire platform to Indie Games Sales their products
+Currently building a entire platform to Indie Games Sales their products, demo user page: <a href="https://eliezerjg.github.io/](https://infinitedestiny.gamecms.com.br/" target="_blank"> Platform.</a>.

 ## Dashboard (What i'm doing here on Github)